 The Game

-Shattered Lands draws from the golden age of MMOs — EverQuest's danger, Star Wars Galaxies' crafting, EVE's progression, Ultima's consequences.
+Shattered Lands draws from the golden age of MMOs: EverQuest's danger, Star Wars Galaxies' crafting, EVE's connected economy, Ultima's consequences.
 One world.
 No compromises.

 The World